Kallenju/Kallenju/README.md

 ## Brief information:
-- 💼 I work for LinkedHelper.
+- 💼 I work for Linked Helper.
 - 🌱 I’m currently doing deep dive on NodeJS and Data Structure and Algorithms.